 Cool the bread in the pans.
 A good trick is to tilt the pans on their sides for even cooling all around.
 This helps the bread come out of the pans easily after its cooled, too.

 With its sweetness and density, I’ve been thinking that this bread might also make a nice coffee cake.
 If I can gather another two cups of petals before the season passes, I’ll be experimenting with that.
-I think adding raisins would compliment the sweet lightness of the bread, and perhaps an orange flavored glazed drizzle-topping would be the finishing touch.
+I think adding golden raisins would compliment the sweet lightness of the bread, and perhaps an orange flavored glazed drizzle-topping would be fun.

 If you like to experiment with recipes and need to change the pan size, here’s a handy pan sizing chart.
 Once you know the volume of the recommended pan, you can substitute another sized pan that holds the same amount.
 If you don’t change the depth, you probably won’t need to adjust the cooking time.
-If you do change the depth, be prepared to stay near your new creation, and watch it like a hawk.
+If you do change the depth, be prepared to stay close and keep a sharp eye on your bread.